Skip to main content Skip to accessibility

 Children aged 2 to 3 years old

-From January 2026, your child can receive free childcare hours in the school year they turn 3 years old.
+From 1 January 2026, your child can receive funding towards childcare costs in the school year they turn 3 years old.

-Your childcare provider must be registered and can be a private nursery or childminder.
-Find a list of registered childcare providers.
+Your childcare provider must be a registered private nursery or childminder.
+You need to arrange your own childcare and costs can vary between providers.

-If you can’t afford to pay for childcare in advance, from January you can contact the Jersey Child Care Trust (JCCT).
-They may be able to help you with childcare costs and your application.
+If you can’t pay for childcare in advance, contact the Jersey Child Care Trust (JCCT)

 To apply, you’ll need: